equitymarkets/100-days-of-code/r1-log.md

 ### R1D6
 Today's Progress**: I learned about the sort() and sort(reverse=True) method, what the error message EOF means, ways to sanitize user input, and combining 'or' operators (in fact, I hadn't used an or operator in Python before-I was trying to type ||).
 I learned about the elif() statement but I didn't actually use it for my program, as I need to drill down deeper into the logic.
 I made ASCII art in the console, and even that was a bit of a challenge because I learned that I need to cut off the quotation marks right after the last character of input.
 All-in-all, I worked all day learning Python.
 Luckily, I am a teacher and am on summer holiday with the school system I work for, so I have time.

 Thoughts: Today was the most challenging so far.
 I really wanted to get the Monty Hall problem complete, but also wanted to sanitize user input and make a little bit of ASCII art at the top illustrating each of the three doors.
 The real challenge came at the end.
 After repeated testing, I knew that my probabilities were not coming out right.
 Continued manipulation of the if-else statements at the end finally gave me statistically accurate results.
 I also dealt with some hardware issues when I had a mouse freeze up.
 I found a good video editor but then I was having difficulty converting the .AVI file to .MOV or .MP4.
 Then I was able to convert but not able to upload to twitter.
 I finally got that problem solved as well but the public video will only play on an iPhone but not Windows10.
 I will add that issue to my to-do list for catch-up stuff.
 I learned more today than any other day and the reason I got caught up so many times was because I am pushing myself hard.
 I refuse to copy any other code, but insist on figuring out problems on my own.
+It's nice to finally get something right after hours of work on it.

 Link to work**: [https://github.com/equitymarkets/100-days-of-code/blob/master/6_MontyHall.py]

 ### R1D7

-Today's Progress**: Used append() to put user data into a list, len() to create a variable for the length of that string, and ' ,'.join() to remove the quotes from the string when using the data in a readable format (as output).
+Today's Progress**: Today I used append() to put user data into a list (as the last element), len() to create a variable for the length of that string, and ' ,'.join() to remove the quotes from the string when using the data in a readable format (as output).

 Thoughts: I am getting in the flow.
 Things are taking less time, and I am starting to visualize how to create basic structures in Python, i.e. get it to do what I want it to do.
 First I wanted to put user inputs from a SWOT Analysis into a dictionary, but I decided that a list would make more sense, since I had no need for key-value pairs.
 However, I do understand that a much larger program could use a dictionary to decipher the inputs.
 I will consider this in the future.
-My streams are looking better when I record tham.
+My streams are looking better when I record them.
+I quite often wonder if the stuff I am doing will be considered best practice or bad practice as I move along with this challenge.
+I am already looking at pieces of code from my first days and seeing quicker ways to do it.
+My audio is sounding better with the Bandicam recorder.

 Link to work**: [https://github.com/equitymarkets/100-days-of-code/blob/master/7_SWOT.py]